sarangs1621/CodeFoeces_Problems/README.md

-# CodeForces & CodeChef Problems
+# CodeForces, Hacker Rank & CodeChef Problems
 These are the set of codeforces problems I have done